Gloria Trillo gives Carmela a ride home, enraging Tony.

 Rodin’s sculptures, according to Helen Gardner’s Art Through the Ages, express “the existential situation of modern man, his inability to communicate, his despair.”
 Rodin’s figures do not look like the heroic characters of ancient Greek and Roman sculpture; they seem to have been shaped by the tensions of real life which push and pull at them mercilessly.
 The greatest tension pulling at Carmela is represented by her ring.
 She despairs that her luxurious lifestyle is funded by crime and violence, and that her criminal husband lavishes her with expensive gifts partly out of guilt for his philandering.
 As the pair walk into the next exhibit, Meadow denigrates one of the portraits hanging on the wall: “She’s just the wife of a rich merchant.”
 Carmela takes the characterization as a personal insult and lashes back at Mead’s sagging grades.
 In a sensitive state, Carmela starts weeping in front of Giuseppe di Ribera’s The Mystical Marriage of St. Catherine.

 Carmela feels that she too has married a baby.
-But Tony is not the baby Jesus depicted in the painting, nor is Carmela a saint like Catherine.
-Carmela is an accomplice to crime, as Dr. Krakauer told her, and she knows it.
+But in reality, Tony is nothing like the baby Jesus depicted in the painting, nor is Carmela a saint like Catherine.
+Carmela is an accomplice to crime, as Dr. Krakower told her, and she knows it.
 She goes to her new priest, Fr.
 Obosi, for advice.
-Obosi couldn’t be more different from Krakauer.
+Obosi couldn’t be more different from Krakower.
 He tells her that Carmela must not leave Tony but must instead “learn to live on the good part.
 Forgo those things that lie without it.”
 David Chase says that they got this from a priest who once did say something very similar, but added that other religious leaders have found this advice to be morally questionable.
 I don’t think Chase is criticizing Catholicism here as much as he is giving Carmela a way to rationalize staying in her marriage.
 Chase, like Father Obosi’s God, “understands that we live in the middle of tensions.”
 At the end of the episode, as Dylan’s “Return to Me” plays, we understand that Carmela and Tony have returned to each other: Carmela by taking off her expensive sapphire and rededicating herself to her marriage; and Tony by ending his affair with Gloria.
 If Gloria represented amour fou, a crazy, passionate love, then Carmela represents a solid, stable domestic love.
-Although Carmela removes her expensive ring here, she will decreasingly attempt to “live off the good part” as the series continues.
+Although Carmela removes her expensive ring here, she will increasingly stray from Obosi’s advice to “live off the good part” as the series continues.
 She will, like Hillary Clinton (who the mob wives discuss), take all the shit in her life and spin it into gold.
-Literally spin it into gold – the future holds more jewelry and clothes and houses and a Porsche for Carmela.
+Literally spin it into gold—the future holds more jewelry and clothes and houses and a Porsche for Carmela.

 OPEN TO INTERPRETATION